 General Grant National Memorial, also known as Grant's Tomb, is a mausoleum containing the body of Ulysses S. Grant, Union General, 18th President of the United States, and signer of the act that established Yellowstone, the world's first national park.
 The structure is situated in Riverside Park overlooking the Hudson River.
-New York City was chosen as the tomb's site so his wife.
-Julia Dent Grant (also entombed here), could visit frequently and because Grant was grateful to New Yorkers for their affection in his later years.
+New York City was chosen as the Tomb's site so his wife, Julia Dent Grant (also entombed here), could visit frequently and because Grant was grateful to New Yorkers for their affection in his later years.
 The mausoleum, thought to be the largest in the country, was paid for by public subscription.
-More than 1 million people attended Grant's funeral parade in 1885.
-For more information, call (646) 670-7251 or visit nps.gov/gegr.
+More than 1 million people attended Grant's funeral parade in 1885. including President Grover Cleveland, the Supreme Court and dignitaries from far and wide.
+The attendance of the tomb's dedication ceremony was almost as large.
+For more information, call (212) 666-1640 or visit nps.gov/gegr.